Billy yelled across the waiting room as Bert emerged through the mechanical hospital door.

 According to Billy, the “everybody’s All-American”-turned-town drunk who blamed all of his inadequacies on an injury sustained during a JV football game 20 years prior, Bert’s kneecap was “blown the fuck off.”

 Billy’s binges were affecting his communication skills.
-The odd thing was when they affected his communications skills.
-He was able to speak, but most people did not understand his slurring monologues he would bombard newcomers with during his nightly visits at “The Tavern.”
+He was able to speak, but most newcomers did not understand the rambling monologues they were bombarded with during his nightly visits at “The Tavern.”

-When Billy was heavily inebriated, which was most of the time, his enunciation was clear, his inflections were sharp, especially when reciting his poetry.
+Oddly, once Billy hit top levels of inebriation, a switch seem to flip.
+Billy’s enunciation became clear, his inflections were sharp, especially when reciting his poetry.

-“The Tavern” was the only bar left in walking distance to Billy’s home that had not permanently banned him for this behavior.
-Partly due to lack of clientele and partly due to Clint, the owner/bartender, who didn’t give a fuck and let Billy converse with whomever he wanted as long as he wasn’t driving off customers on the nights when Clint really needed the money.
+“The Tavern” was the only bar left in walking distance to Billy’s home that had not permanently banned him.
+Billy’s saving grace was partly due to lack of clientele and partly due to Clint, the owner/bartender, who didn’t give a fuck and let Billy converse with whomever he wanted as long as he wasn’t driving off customers.

 “The blue fields were full of moonlight,” Billy began.
 “Actually, they were just corn fields.
 Ordinary average corn fields that stood tall in lines down the length of two football fields.”